PerWiklander/IdentifierSentence/README.md

 # IdentifierSentence: Create unique, memorable ids in Java

-`IdentifierSentence` is a simple lib to let you generate (probably) unique, memorable ids in Java applications.
+`IdentifierSentence` is a simple tool to let you generate (probably) unique, memorable ids in Java applications.

-It creates sentences on the form count + adjective + noun + verb + adverb, as described in [this Asana blog post](http://asana.com/2011/09/6-sad-squid-snuggle-softly/ "6 sad squids snuggle softly") by Greg Slovacek, whom this module is named after.
+It creates sentences on the form count + adjective + noun + verb + adverb, as described in [this Asana blog post](http://asana.com/2011/09/6-sad-squid-snuggle-softly/ "6 sad squids snuggle softly") by Greg Slovacek, whom this tool is named after.

 Linus G Thiel wrote a [Node.js implementation](https://github.com/linus/greg) that I based my work on.